87andrewh/WeirdAntiCheatIdeas/README.md

 # Weird Anti-Cheat Ideas
 A place for collecting anti-cheat ideas that I find weird or compelling.
 Hopefully I don't include anything that will come back to bite.

 ### Detection:
 - Quantifying impact of cheaters.
 Just player perception?
 If players don't notice, is ther a probelem?
 - Quantifying types of cheaters, the amount of damage they do.
 - Is machine learning the end game?
-Or at least highly automated systems?
-Manual detection is a greusome treadmil.
+Or other automated systems?
+Manual banning seems like an ops nightmare.
 - Weird features:
   - Quantify aim skill relative to other skills (movement, inventory management)
   - Drastic changes in some skill